JoshuaFern/fire-autotools/README.md

 Reboot.
 See this page for a list of timezones: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 ### Unable to use Widgets
-Widgets are unfunctional, here's the fix:
+If you change the launcher, widgets are unfunctional.
+Here's the fix:

 ```adb shell appwidget grantbind --package com.launcher.name --user 0```